alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 for more.

 According to the YouGov study above, Fauci's 56% trust rating is split 68% among Democrats and 48% among Republicans.
-Looks like it's already too late for the United States.
+It is already too late for the United States.